Reliability of Breath-Test Results in a Drunk-Driving Case

 - The driver was exposed to a gas or vapor before the test that made it unreliable, such as during painting, floor sanding, varnishing or other activity with chemical exposure.
 Similarly, an outside environmental cause in the surrounding air could have caused a high breath test result.

 This long list of potential problems with breath test results is not close to complete.
 If a person charged with drunk driving is able to show that something affected the reliability of his or her test results, the state will need to rely more on other types of evidence to prove intoxication.
 Other types of evidence on which the state may need to rely include witness, officer and driver statements; witness and police observations; or field-sobriety test results.

 Speak to a Drunk Driving Defense Lawyer

-If your situation involves a breath test to measure BAC, an experienced attorney from Weiland Upton in Richmond, Virginia, who is thoroughly familiar with proper testing procedure and the science behind the test may be able to provide valuable assistance.
+If your situation involves a breath test to measure BAC, an experienced attorney from The Weiland Firm, PLC in Richmond, Virginia, who is thoroughly familiar with proper testing procedure and the science behind the test may be able to provide valuable assistance.